 By Adele Chapline Smith | Catholic News Service

-The game contains some occult elements, perilous situations and dark themes, including the death of a parent.
-The Catholic News Service classification is A-II – adults and adolescents.
-The Entertainment Software Rating Board rating is T – Teens.
+The Catholic News Service classification is A-I – general patronage.
+The Entertainment Software Rating Board rating is E – everyone.

 Smith reviews video games for Catholic News Service.